 Active adults looking for information on what retiring in Iowa is like will find information here.
 You can also refer to Iowa’s Wikipedia page for more helpful information.

 Iowa, like most of the Midwest, has a humid continental climate.
 Depending on the season, there are extremes of cold and heat throughout the state.
 In spring, a period characterized by severe weather begins.
 Tornados are common, and Iowa has about 50 days of thunderstorms a year.
 Summers are incredibly hot, with daytime temperatures oftentimes in the nineties, while average winter days are well below freezing.

-In 2010 the Iowa per capita income was reported at $26,059.
-Iowa ranks well on cost of living, among the top 30% of least expensive states in which to live.
-In November of 2011, the Zillow Home Value Index was $120,800.
-According to the National Association of Realtors, the median home price in Des Moines was $157,900 in the third quarter of 2011.
+In 2011-15 the Iowa household income was reported at $53,183, very close to the national median.
+Iowa ranks well on cost of living, it is the 11th least expensive state in which to live.
+In late 2016, the Zillow Home Value Index was $125,500, more than $70,000 less than the national index.
+According to the National Association of Realtors, the median home price in Des Moines was $193,100 in late 2016.